ramesh-dev/ios-getting-started/README.md

 # Getting Started with iOS
-Getting Started with iOS (session content)
+Getting Started with iOS (session content).
+This is an very basic introductions to iOS and its architecture, no prior knowledge of iOS or its programming languages is required

 ## What are we going to cover?